cookm353/Drinkr/README.md

   - [ ] Tests for app
     - [ ] Figure out why the tests won't run properly
 - [ ] Fix type setting issues
-  - [ ] Larger font size for `<p>` elements should only be on the front page
+  - [x] Larger font size for `<p>` elements should only be on the front page
-  - [ ] Make sure the names of drinks nad recipes wrap in the cards
+  - [x] Make sure the names of drinks nad recipes wrap in the cards
+  - [ ] Make cards the same height

 ### Reflections and Takeaways